hericlesfsr/it-automation-scripts/README.md

 ## 🚀 Features
 * **Automated Diagnostics**: Checks disk and network status in seconds.
 * **Portable Execution**: Includes a `.bat` file for easy execution from a USB drive on any Windows workstation without manual command typing.
+* **System Information Reporter:** Collects OS, CPU, and Network names into a generated .txt report.
 * **Troubleshooting Focused**: Developed to optimize incident resolution time and ensure operational continuity.

 ## 🛠️ Technologies